kukuu/games/git-workflow/README.md

 29. Confirm and click branch  changes have been made

 30. In case it is not complete.
-Add a message : DONT MERGE:  say for example to add a misssing image and send back.
+Add a message : DONT MERGE:   for example to add a misssing image and send back.
 Work to be done in same branch

 31. Go to 8  Compare and pull request